trickstercache/trickster/docs/configuring.md

 Native MySQL listeners have additional protocol, authentication, TLS, and session-lifecycle requirements.
 See the [MySQL Provider Guide](mysql.md) before configuring `protocol: mysql`.
+ClickHouse Native listeners use `protocol: clickhouse`; see the [ClickHouse Support Guide](clickhouse.md) for ingress, origin, and TLS options.

 ```yaml
 listeners: